 The area lies in what is referred to as Michigan's "Fruit Belt".
-The farms in the Decatur-Hamilton area tend to focus on crops including strawberries, cucumbers, peppers and other types of produce.

-Historically, it is the agricultural activities that have had the influence greatest on character and development pattern of the Decatur-Hamilton Historic area. and contemporary agricultural activities contributed significantly to the development of the Village of Decatur as a commercial center and to the rural character of both Decatur and Hamilton townships.
+The farms in the Decatur-Hamilton area tend to focus on crops including strawberries. cucumbers, peppers and other types of produce.
+Historically, it is the agricultural activities that have had the greatest influence character on the and development pattern of the Decatur-Hamilton area.
+Historic and contemporary agricultural activities contributed significantly to the development of the Village of Decatur as a commercial center and to the rural character of both Decatur and Hamilton townships.